 Choosing a doctor is one of the most critical decisions we make.
 Our lives may even depend on it.
-Even so, choosing a doctor isn't usually met with any more attention than choosing a hairstylist or a plumber from the yellow pages.
+Even so, choosing a doctor isn't usually met with any more attention than choosing a hairstylist or a plumber.

 Until a few years ago, people mostly based choosing a doctor on the personal recommendation of a trusted friend or relative.
 "Hey Charlie, do you know a good doctor, my knee has been hurting?"
 Charlie would answer, "Well Joe, my Aunt Agnes has gone to Dr. Smith on Elm Street for years".